 The Government consults on its night flight regime for Heathrow every five years.
-One of its stated objectives is to limit or reduce the number of people significantly affected by aircraft noise at night, for example by encouraging the use of quieter aircraft, while maintaining the existing benefits of night flights.
+One of its stated objectives is to "limit or reduce the number of people significantly affected by aircraft noise at night, including through encouraging the use of quieter aircraft, while maintaining the existing benefits of night flights."